 Hydroflurocarbons (HFCs) are widely used in fridges, air conditioning and aerosol sprays.
 Delegates meeting in Rwanda accepted a complex amendment to the Montreal Protocol that will see richer countries cut back their HFC use from 2019.
-But some critics say the compromise may have less impact than expected.
-Three-way deal US Secretary of State John Kerry, who helped forge the deal in a series of meetings in the Rwandan capital, said it was a major victory for the Earth.
 Global sea levels are rising fast, so where does that leave the cities most at risk?
 Lives in the balance: climate change and the Marshall Islands.
 Watch the full video7 minutes There may be music in the roar of the sea, as Byron eulogized, but the waves can also bring creeping unease.

 While this rate of ice loss would have been considered extreme 10 years ago, Nasa now says it's 'kind of used to these low levels of sea ice’ and it should be considered the 'new normal.'
 World's hottest month shows challenges global warming will bring.
 In Siberia, melting permafrost released anthrax that had been frozen in a reindeer carcass for decades, starting a deadly outbreak.

 In Baghdad, soaring temperatures forced the government to shut down for days at a time.
 In Kuwait, thermometers hit a record 54C (129F).
+July was the hottest month the world has endured since records began in 1880, scientists have said, and brought a painful taste of the troubles people around the world may have to grapple with as global warming intensifies.
+Results compiled by Nasa showed the month was 0.84C hotter than the 1951-1980 average for July, and 0.11C hotter than the previous record set in July 2015.
 Home : Volcanoes and Climate.
 Scientists warn world will miss key climate target.
 Leading climate scientists have warned that the Earth is perilously close to breaking through a 1.5C upper limit for global warming, only eight months after the target was set.